michelesr/thesis/src/ci.md

 ### Scheduling of periodic polls and builds

-The scheduling of periodic checks for the gasistafelice job can be done from `http://localhost:5000/job/gasistafelice/configure` by filling the `Build Triggers -> Poll SCM -> Schedule` field of the form.
+The scheduling of periodic polls for the gasistafelice project can be configured from `http://localhost:5000/job/gasistafelice/configure` by filling the `Build Triggers -> Poll SCM -> Schedule` field of the form.

-The syntax used for scheduling the pulls is similar to the one used for *CRON* jobs.
-A nightly build can be scheduled with this syntax:
+The syntax used for the scheduling is similar to the one used for *CRON* jobs.
+A nightly pool can be scheduled with this syntax:

     0 0 * * *

-This will execute a SCM pull every night at midnight, but a better approach is using the H tag:
+This will execute a SCM poll every night at midnight, but a better approach is using the H tag:

     H H * * *

-This syntax will assure the execution of the job once a day, but a random chosen time, avoiding the overlapping of more jobs.
+This syntax will assure the execution of the job once a day, but at a random chosen time, avoiding the overlapping of more jobs.

-Periodical builds can be setted filling the form in `Build Triggers -> Build Periodically` using the same syntax used for scheduling pulls.
+Periodical builds can be set filling the form in `Build Triggers -> Build Periodically` using the same syntax used for scheduling pools.
 For daily builds Docker Compose can be instructed to avoid the using of the Docker cache, ensuring that all the build is done from scratch, creating a new job with a modified build script: